iMerica/black/README.md

 # White

-<h2 align="center">The code formatter with nice, idiomatic defaults</h2>
+<h2 align="center">A Fork of Black with nicer, more idiomatic defaults</h2>

-(⚠️ NOTE: This project WIP and not ready yet. ⚠️ )

 White is a fork of Black with the following differences:

 - White doesn't downgrade strings to double quotes.
-- White doesn't go overboard with separate indented lines.
+- (WIP) White doesn't go overboard with separate indented lines.
 - White uses 120 line length instead of 88, which is sensible since computer screens are larger now then they used to be when 88 was popularized.